- December 30, 2020

 It also happens that remote meetings are simply not taken seriously by employees.
 Many people come up with fictitious reasons why they cannot actively participate in the meeting.
 During this time, yes, he logs on to the platform used in the company, but turns off the camera and microphone and does something completely different.
 The manager has no control over it, and the employee feels like he or she is arbitrary.

 Many teams are also afraid of connection problems during meetings.
 Of course, if someone lives in the forest where internet access can be restricted, some difficulties may occur, but mostly the connection is pretty decent.
-What is more, modern remote meeting software is working well even if the access is low – even if we can’t handle the video, sometimes the voice is the only thing we need to discuss during the virtual meeting.
+What is more, modern remote meeting software, like Cloud PBX for example, is working well even if the access is low – even if we can’t handle the video, sometimes the voice is the only thing we need to discuss during the virtual meeting.

 So how to make the online remote meeting not only efficient but also effective?